Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Emerald has 25 active public transport stops, all of which are bus stops.
-These stops are served by eight different routes that together offer 606 weekly passenger trips.
-Residents' access to transport is rated as limited, with an average distance of 746 meters to the nearest stop.
+These stops are served by eight different routes that together facilitate 606 weekly passenger trips.
+The accessibility of these transport services is rated as limited, with residents typically living 746 meters away from the nearest stop.
+As a predominantly residential area, most Emerald residents commute outside the zone, primarily using cars at a rate of 95%.
+The average vehicle ownership per dwelling is 2.0, which exceeds the regional average.
+According to the 2021 Census, a significant 27.1% of Emerald residents work from home, possibly due to COVID-19 conditions.

 Frequently Asked Questions - Transport